-If you look back through the history books along the whole of the Fylde Coast you’ll see that most of the sea defences were built or strengthened in response to flood events.
+Look back through local history and you’ll see that most of the sea defences were built or strengthened in response to flood events.
 There were serious floods along this coast in 1927, 1953 and 1977.

 Anything to add?